ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-document-ballerina-code.md

 # ...
 ```

-Supported structure of documentation syntax is as follows:
+The supported structure of documentation syntax is as follows:

 ```
 # <description_line_1>